Aminoacyl tRNA synthetases, class II

-Aminoacyl-tRNA synthetases, class II is a family of proteins.
+Aminoacyl-tRNA synthetases, class II are a family of proteins.
 These proteins catalyse the attachment of an amino acid to its cognate transfer RNA molecule in a highly specific two-step reaction.
 These proteins differ widely in size and oligomeric state, and have a limited sequence homology.

 The 20 aminoacyl-tRNA synthetases are divided into two classes, I and II.
 Class I aminoacyl-tRNA synthetases contain a characteristic Rossman fold catalytic domain and are mostly monomeric.
 Class II aminoacyl-tRNA synthetases share an anti-parallel beta-sheet fold flanked by alpha-helices, and are mostly dimeric or multimeric, containing at least three conserved regions.
 However, tRNA binding involves an alpha-helical structure that is conserved between class I and class II synthetases.
 In reactions catalysed by the class I aminoacyl-tRNA synthetases, the aminoacyl group is coupled to the 2'-hydroxyl of the tRNA, while, in class II reactions, the 3'-hydroxyl site is preferred.
 The synthetases specific for arginine, cysteine, glutamic acid, glutamine, isoleucine, leucine, methionine, tyrosine, tryptophan and valine belong to class I synthetases; these synthetases are further divided into three subclasses, a, b and c, according to sequence homology.
 The synthetases specific for alanine, asparagine, aspartic acid, glycine, histidine, lysine, phenylalanine, proline, serine, and threonine belong to class-II synthetases.